tidalcycles/Tidal/doc/book/index.md

   # shape 0.3
 ```

 There's a couple of new things in the above, `every`, `off`, and `slow`.
-These are functions for transforming pattern, a pretty big topic, so we'd better start a new chapter.
+These are functions for transforming pattern, which is a large topic at the heart of Tidal, so we'd better start a new chapter.

 # Patternings

+We have so far spent a lot of time focussed on sequences and parameters, but Tidal is a language for live coding pattern, and there's a lot more to patterns than sequences.

 ## Repetition